UtrechtUniversity/msl_vocabularies/README.md

 ## Vocabularies

 We currently publish the following vocabularies:
-- analogue
+- Analogue modelling of geological processes (referred to as "analogue")
-- geochemistry
+- Geochemistry
-- geologicalage
+- Geological age
-- geologicalsetting
+- Geological setting
-- materials
+- Materials
-- microscopy
+- Microscopy and tomography (referred to as "microscopy")
-- paleomagnetism
+- Paleomagnetism
-- porefluids
+- Pore fluids
-- rockphysics
+- Rock and melt physics (referred to as "rockphysics")

 ## Repository structure